December 15, 2021

 - Industry categories include Health Care REITs, Hotel & Resort REITs, Industrial REITs, Office REITs, Real Estate Services, Residential REITs, Retail REITs and Specialized REITs

-The YDC team recently published a DMI for top real estate companies in the United States.
+The YDC team recently published a DMI Index for top real estate companies in the United States.
 Here is an example for Federal Realty Investment Trust along with a benchmark for other real estate companies.

 The data valuation is based on real estate data only and relies exclusively on publicly-available data sources from November 2021.
 Going forward, we will be working to make the data valuation more real-time.